-- 2.2.1.2 Forecasted growth to the horizon of this Plan will be allocated based on the following: - a. the vast majority of growth will be directed to settlement areas that: - i. have a delineated built boundary; - ii. have existing or planned municipal water and wastewater systems; and - iii. can support the achievement of complete communities; - c. within settlement areas, growth will be focused in: - i. delineated built-up areas; - ii. strategic growth areas; - iii. locations with existing or planned transit, with a priority on higher order transit where it exists or is planned; and - iv. areas with existing or planned public service facilities; - 2.2.1.4 Applying the policies of this plan will support the achievement of complete communities that: - a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities;
+- 2. Forecasted growth to the horizon of this Plan will be allocated based onthe following: - a) the vast majority of growth will be directed to settlement areas that: - i. have a delineated built boundary: - ii. have existing or planned municipal water and wastewatersystems; and - iii. can support the achievement of complete communities; - b) growth will be limited in settlement areas that: - i. are rural settlements: - ii. are not serviced by existing or planned municipal water andwastewater systems; or - iii. are in the Greenbelt Area: - c) within settlement areas, growth will be focused in: - i. delineated built-up areas; - ii. strategic growth areas; - iii. locations with existing or planned transit, with a priority on higher order transit where it exists or is planned; and - iv. areas with existing or planned public service facilities: - d) development will be directed to settlement areas, except where thepolicies of this Plan permit otherwise; - e) development will be generally directed away from hazardous lands; and - f) the establishment of new settlement areas is prohibited.

-- b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including second units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes - d) expand convenient access to: - i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs; - iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and - iv. healthy, local, and affordable food options, including through urban agriculture; - e) ensure the development of high quality compact built form, an attractive and vibrant public realm, including public open spaces, through site design and urban design standards; - f) mitigate and adapt to climate change impacts, build resilience, reduce greenhouse gas emissions, and contribute towards the achievement of low-carbon communities; and - g) integrate green infrastructure and low impact development.
+- 4. Applying the policies of this plan will support the achievement of complete communities that: - a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including second units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes - d) expand convenient access to: - a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs; - iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and - iv. healthy, local, and affordable food options, including through urban agriculture; - ensure the development of high quality compact built form, an attractive and vibrant public realm, including public open spaces, through site design and urban design standards; - b) mitigate and adapt to climate change impacts, build resilience, reduce greenhouse gas emissions, and contribute towards the achievement of low-carbon communities; and - c) integrate green infrastructure and low impact development.

-2.2.6.3 - Housing
+2.2.6 Housing

-To support the achievement of complete communities, municipalities will consider the use of available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes
+3. To support the achievement of complete communities, municipalities willconsider the use of available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a diverserange of household sizes and incomes.